evancz/guide.elm-lang.org/book/architecture/text_fields.md

 #### [Clone the code](https://github.com/evancz/elm-architecture-tutorial/) or follow along in the [online editor](https://elm-lang.org/examples/field).
 ---

 We are about to create a simple app that reverses the contents of a text field.
-This example also introduces some new stuff that will help us out in our next example.

 Again this is a pretty short program, so I have included the whole thing here.
 Skim through to get an idea of how everything fits together.
-Right after that we will go into much more detail!
+Right after that we will get into the details!

 ```elm